spryker/spryker-docs/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.md

 {% info_block infoBox %}

 Patch release and bug fix are not the same.
-A bug fix can be released as Major, Minor, or Patch Release, depending on the compatibility level.
-A Patch Release can also ship an improvement of a feature—for example, a performance increase.
+A bug fix can be released as a major, minor, or patch release, depending on the compatibility level.
+A patch release can also ship an improvement of a feature—for example, a performance increase.

 {% endinfo_block %}

 ## Taking updates

 Usually, you need to run `composer update` to get Spryker Core updates, because by default the modules are constrained with `^`.
 After each update, you need to run `console transfer:generate` to update DTOs.
-Adding a field to DTO is BC change and can be considered as a Minor or Patch release.
+Adding a field to DTO is BC change and can be considered as a minor or patch release.

 {% info_block infoBox %}

 Some minor updates require specific development effort for the project, which is caused by the deprecation of some old approaches or 3rd party modules.
 We recommend reading the [release notes](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes.html) published after the project's start.

-Also, check out [General Troubleshooting](/docs/scos/dev/troubleshooting/troubleshooting-general-technical-issues/class-silex-controllerproviderinterface-not-found.html) for solutions to general technical issues you might have.
+For solutions to general technical issues you might have, see [Troubleshooting general technical issues](/docs/scos/dev/troubleshooting/troubleshooting-general-technical-issues/troubleshooting-general-technical-issues.html).

 {% endinfo_block %}